Common API Integration Challenges and How to Overcome Them

 How to Overcome It:

-- Stay informed: Subscribe to the API provider’s updates or changelogs to stay aware of version changes and deprecations.
+- Monitor API updates: Subscribe to the API provider’s newsletter or changelog to stay informed about version changes and deprecations.

 The Challenge: